 World Wide Web Consortium on Digital Accessibility

 The web is designed to work for everyone regardless of their ability, location, language, or software.
-When it meets the goal, it provides access to people with a diverse range of cognitive abilities, sight, movement, and hearing.
+When it meets the goal, it provides access to people with diverse cognitive abilities, sight, movement, and hearing.

 Why Is Access Important for Business

 The web must provide equal access and opportunity to those with diverse abilities.
 Accessibility is a social responsibility that includes the disabled and others, such as people in developing countries, rural areas, and older people.

 Accessibility overlaps with best practices like search engine optimization, design for older users, multi-modal interaction, device independence, and mobile applications.
 The benefits include increased audience reach, reduced maintenance costs, and better search results.

 - Keyboard input

 When alt text is provided, information is available to the blind and for technology, such as search engines that cannot see images.
 Disabled individuals can use assistive technology when all functionality is available through a keyboard.
 Text transcripts make audio files available to people who cannot hear.

 Get a FREE SITE SCAN today for your website, and let us here at ADA Site Compliance help your online presence become fully accessible and ADA-compliant with proper manual auditing and correction.

 The ADA prohibits any private businesses that provide goods or services to the public, referred to as “public accommodations,” from discriminating against those with disabilities.
 Federal courts have ruled that the ADA includes websites in the definition of public accommodation.
 As such, websites must offer auxiliary aids and services to low-vision, hearing-impaired, and physically disabled persons, in the same way a business facility must offer wheelchair ramps, braille signage, and sign language interpreters, among other forms of assistance.